davea42/libdwarf-regressiontests/README.md

 ### BASEFILES.sh.in

 Used to help generate BASEFILES.sh.
-The generation is done by the configure command.
+The generation is done by the INITIALSETUP.sh command.
 BASEFILES.sh is
 sourced (with the dot (.) shell command) in all *.sh scripts involved in the testing.